viktorboev01/PythonHomeworks/README.md

 # PythonHomeworks

-# Here I post all of my homeworks from introduction to Python (uni subject)
+# Here I post all of my homeworks from Introduction to Python (uni subject)